YamagutiSenior/clone_simple_notes/docs/content/getting_started/lesson_3_setting_up_and_configuring_the_security_scanners_and_policies/_index.md

 {{< hint info >}}
-**Note:** Make sure you type it completely as is, and don't select from the dropdown, License Scanning currently requires exact patterns
+**Note:** Make sure you type it completely as is, and don't select from the dropdown, License Scanning currently requires exact patterns.
 {{< /hint >}}

 ## Step 5: Setting up Merge-Request Approvals (Licenses)